andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 all of the *light yellow* highlighted squares when you mouse-over (highlighting even *more* identical slices to the one you are hovering over).
-In addition to the z=0 and w=0 lines (the two lines down the middle, up-down and left-right), we also have another line of symmetry: z=w and w=z, the diagonal lines!
+In addition to the z=0 and w=0 lines (the two lines down the middle, up-down and left-right), we also have another line of symmetry: z=w and z=-w, the diagonal lines!

 That's right, a zw slice at `<z,w>=<3,4>` is *identical* to the one at `<4,3>`, and so also `<-3,4>`, `<3,-4>`, `<-3,-4>`, `<-4,3>`, `<4,-3>`, and `<-4,-3>`!